amickael/pyopentdb/README.md

   * QuestionSet

 ## Question
-Represents a single question returned from the API
+Represents a single question returned by the API

 ### Parameters
 * category: Category : Category enum